Pop psychology sells well.

 The ego-depletion theory has been a big thing in psychology.

-On trial here was not just a single paper or study, but a whole overarching concept that seemed to have been repeatedly confirmed and which was widely accepted.
+On trial here was not just a single paper or study, but a whole overarching concept that seemed to have been repeatedly confirmed and was widely accepted.

 It has led some scientists and some publications to call into question whether our current scientific system based on publications is not distorting scientific progress.